-Computer Usage (Policy IIBG)
+Technology Usage (Policy IIBG)

-Use of or access to district computers and computer software is limited to district employees and students.
-Use of computers is for the performance of official and approved assignments only.
-Use of district computer equipment or software for personal student projects is prohibited without prior permission of the teacher or building principal.
+Use of or access to district computers and computer software, iPads, and other technology is limited to district employees and students.
+Use of computers/iPads is for the performance of official and approved assignments only.
+Use of district computer/iPad equipment or software for personal student projects is prohibited without prior permission of the teacher or building principal.

-Students shall have no expectation of privacy when using district email or computer systems.
+Students shall have no expectation of privacy when using district email, computer systems, or iPads.
 Email messages shall be used for approved educational purposes.
 Students must use appropriate language in all messages.
 Students are expected to follow the guidelines approved by teachers or the administration when using the system.

-Any email or computer application or information in district computers or computer systems is subject to monitoring by the staff and/or administration.
-The school retains the right to duplicate any information created by students in a computer system or on any individual computer.
-Students who violate these rules, or any other classroom rules relating to computer use, are subject to disciplinary action up to and including suspension from school.
+Any email or computer/iPad application or information in district computers, computer systems, or iPads is subject to monitoring by the staff and/or administration.
+The school retains the right to duplicate any information created by students in a computer system, iPad, or on any individual computer.
+Students who violate these rules, or any other classroom rules relating to computer/iPad use, are subject to disciplinary action up to and including suspension from school.